vserova/book/pages/ch_cgi.md

 ### CCgiResponse

-<span class="nctnt ncbi-class">CCgiResponse</span> is the object that takes output from the CGI program and sends it to the web browser via the web server.
+`CCgiResponse` is the object that takes output from the CGI program and sends it to the web browser via the web server.

 **CNcbiOstream& WriteHeader() const**